djalbat/reaction/README.md

 ## Mixins

-Mixins are supported for components created either by way of extending the `Component` class or by calling the `React.createClass()` method.
+Mixins are supported for components whether created by way of extending the `Component` class or by calling the `React.createClass()` method.
 When extending the `Component` class you should assign the mixins to the class itself.
 For example:
 ```js
 class ExampleComponent extends Component {
   ...